Going Further with Heroku Enterprise

 In a Heroku Enterprise Team, Heroku users who have access are all managed in one place.
 In the Access tab, you can grant and revoke access to the Enterprise Team or to specific apps housed within the Enterprise Team.
 You can also easily see which users have enabled two-factor authentication on their Heroku account.
 Here's a screenshot of the Access tab in an example org called csa-training and an example Enterprise team called csa-connect.

-Three levels of access can be granted within a Heroku Enterprise Team: admin, member, and collaborator.
+Four levels of access can be granted within a Heroku Enterprise Team: admin, member, viewer, and collaborator.

 Admin is the highest access level.
 Admins have full control over the entire Enterprise Team.
 They can add and remove members, edit user access, view billing information, and have all privileges on all apps housed in the Enterprise Team, even apps that are locked to prevent access.
-As you can see in the screenshot, firstname.lastname@example.org has admin access in the csa-connect Enterprise Team.
+As you can see in the screenshot, one member has admin access in the csa-connect Enterprise Team.
 They have view, billing, manage, and create access.

 The next access level is a member.
 Members can view all members and admins that have access to an Enterprise Team.
 They can transfer applications into the account, view a list of the Enterprise Team's apps, create apps, and be assigned specific privileges on apps within the Enterprise Team.
 Members cannot join locked apps--they must be specifically given access.
-In the csa-training Enterprise Team, email@example.com has member access.
-You can also see that this user still needs to set up two-factor authentication!
+In the csa-training Enterprise Team, one member has view access.

-The third level is viewer.
+The fourth level is collaborator.
 Collaborators are users who aren't part of the Enterprise Team.
 They are external Heroku users who have been granted access to one or more apps housed within the Enterprise Team.
-The main use case for viewer access is to allow contractors to work with members within the company on an app on the Heroku platform.
-The csa-training Enterprise Team has two viewers who each have access to one app each.
-These viewers do not have any team-level access.
+The main use case for collaborator access is to allow contractors to work with members within the company on an app on the Heroku platform.
+The csa-training Enterprise Team has a single collaborator with access to one app.
+Collaborators do not have any team-level access.

 Heroku Enterprise Teams provide granular control over what a user can do to an application on the platform.
 Not only does that give flexibility and security to enterprises using Heroku, we get the really cool acronym FGAC.